Touring Queensland Fund FAQs

 2. How detailed should my marketing/audience development plan be?

-You need to include a marketing plan outlining how you are going to reach your audience/participants.
-The level of detail in the plan should be appropriate to the size and scale of your tour and the level of marketing support you will receive from presenting partners.
+The level of detail in your marketing plan should be appropriate to the size and scale of your tour and the level of marketing support you will receive from presenting partners.

-An audience development plan may be more appropriate where the touring activity is focussed on participation activities or for slow touring, or where the presenters take responsibility for attracting attendees, or where the attendees are a captive market (i.e. in-schools touring).
+An audience development plan may be more appropriate where the touring activity is focused on participation activities or slow touring or where presenters are taking responsibility for attracting attendees.

-An audience development plan would cover how you will be communicating about the activity to local stakeholders and communities to help them engage with, and value, the activity (e.g. inclusion in newsletter/ local paper, communications with community leaders, behind the scenes insights), and any actions you might take to help connect with attendees/participants beyond the life of the project to become audiences for the future (e.g. joining mailing list, getting people to follow you on social media).
+An audience development plan would outline how you communicate your activity to local stakeholders and communities and also include any actions to help connect with attendees/participants beyond the life of the project for future engagement.

 3. Do I need to supply a marketing plan if presenters will be marketing my activities?

-Even if presenters will be doing the majority of marketing you must still provide a marketing or audience development plan showing how you will support presenters to promote your activity, and any independent marketing or promotion you will do to your own networks or to raise your profile.
+Even if presenters will be doing most of the marketing you must still provide a marketing or audience development plan to demonstrate how you will support presenters to promote your activity, and any independent marketing or promotion to your own networks or to raise your profile.

 Communication and translation support